-Mediators push to renew truce as world recoils at reignited Israel-Gaza war
+Mediators push to renew truce as Israel-Hamas war resumes

 — António Guterres (@antonioguterres) December 1, 2023

-UN High Commissioner for Human Rights Volker Turk said: “The resumption of hostilities in Gaza is catastrophic” and urged all parties with influence “to redouble efforts, immediately, to ensure a ceasefire – on humanitarian and human rights grounds.”
+UN High Commissioner for Human Rights Volker Turk said: “The resumption of hostilities in Gaza is catastrophic,” and he urged all parties with influence “to redouble efforts, immediately, to ensure a ceasefire – on humanitarian and human rights grounds.”

-“We are disappointed that after a brief pause, Israel has restarted bombing the Palestinian people,” a spokesperson for Pakistan’s foreign ministry said.
+“We are disappointed that after a brief pause, Israel has restarted bombing the Palestinian people,” a spokesperson for Pakistan’s Ministry of Foreign Affairs said.

-Germany’s foreign ministry called for the international community to do everything in its power to ensure the continuation of the truce.
+Germany’s Federal Foreign Office called for the international community to do everything in its power to ensure the continuation of the truce.

-Working to ensure that Hamas does not pose a threat to Israel’s existence and that it is disarmed is necessary to end the suffering of Palestinians and Israelis, the foreign ministry said on X.
+Working to ensure that Hamas does not pose a threat to Israel’s existence and that it is disarmed is necessary to end the suffering of Palestinians and Israelis, the ministry said on X.

 “Of course, that would also mean that Hamas would have to lay down its weapons.
 Only in this way a political horizon can open up for a two-state solution that can provide security for both Israelis and Palestinians,” it said.